-Since 2003, The Lake County Community Foundation, an affiliate of The Chicago Community Trust, has partnered with donors to leverage and guide their philanthropy to help transform the lives of the most vulnerable people across our county.
-Together, we have contributed over $2.5 million to 80 nonprofit organizations that support basic human needs, community development, education and health throughout Lake County.
-By connecting the generosity of donors across Lake County with the most pressing needs of the community, we ensure that our county thrives today and for generations to come.
+Since 2003, The Lake County Community Foundation, a regional affiliate of The Chicago Community Trust, has partnered with donors to leverage and guide their philanthropy to help transform the lives of our most vulnerable neighbors across Lake County.
+The Foundation has contributed more than $3 million in grant funding to over 150 nonprofit organizations to protect our fragile health and human services safety net.
+These organizations ensure that resources are available to provide services addressing basic human needs, community development, education and health throughout Lake County.
+By connecting the generosity of donors with the most pressing needs of the community, we ensure that our county thrives today and for generations to come.

 GROWING PHILANTHROPY, BUILDING COMMUNITY